 The increased use of antimicrobials can have serious consequences on the environment.
 A high proportion of these drugs in bioactive forms is excreted into the wastewater from where they may enter in natural systems.
-The release of antibiotic resistant bacteria along with large quantity ofantibiotics to the wastewater would spur the antimicrobial resistance and other unintended consequences on environment.
-Hand washing with plain soap and water for 20 seconds has been recognized as the first line defense against COVID-19.
+The release of antibiotic-resistant bacteria along with a large number of antibiotics to the wastewater would spur the antimicrobial resistance and other unintended consequences on the environment.
+Handwashing with plain soap and water for 20 seconds has been recognized as the first-line defense against COVID-19.
 Common soaps are effective at inactivating the enveloped viruses, for which antibacterial soaps are not required.
-High amount of biocides present in antibacterial products increaseits presence in the wastewater.
+The high amount of biocides present in antibacterial products increase its presence in the wastewater.
 The antimicrobial chemicals from soaps could occur in wastewater biosolids at a higher magnitude than the concentrations of antibiotics.

-Along with the antibiotic stewardship principles, development of an antimicrobial policy specific for COVID-19 is urgently needed.
-Intensive information campaigns regarding environmental impact of misusing antibacterial products should be launched and Governments should ensure that advertising material and message of hygienic products are aligned with COVID-19 guidelines.
+Along with the antibiotic stewardship principles, the development of an antimicrobial policy specific for COVID-19 is urgently needed.
+Intensive information campaigns regarding the environmental impact of misusing antibacterial products should be launched and Governments should ensure that advertising material and message of hygienic products are aligned with COVID-19 guidelines.

 To read the entire article, please visit the website of ScienceDirect: Link